Cherry Eye in Cats: What Causes It and How It’s Treated

 Another potential trigger for gland prolapse is eye inflammation.
 Conditions such as feline conjunctivitis can cause swelling around the third eyelid, compromising structural integrity, potentially leading to cherry eye.

 • Excessive Tearing or Eye Discharge.
-Cats with cherry eye may produce more tears than usual.
-The prolapsed gland can disrupt the eye’s normal tear distribution, leading to watery eyes.
-In some cases, a thick, mucus-like discharge can be present, which can also indicate an eye infection
+Affected cats may produce more tears than usual, resulting in watery eyes.
+In some cases, a thick discharge can be present, which indicates secondary eye infections

 • Swelling or Inflammation Around the Eye.
 In some cases, the surrounding tissues can appear swollen and inflamed, especially if the tear gland is infected.
-This increases the risk of several eye issues, such as dry eye.

 Worried about your cat's eye health?